shivannis/xandr-docs-public/xandr-docs/articles/invest/working-with-segments.md

 - [Segment Pixels: Advanced](segment-pixels-advanced.md): More advanced manipulation of segment pixels
 - [Segment Targeting](segment-targeting.md): Targeting the segments that you have created through pixels
-- [User ID Syncing with External Partners](user-id-syncing-with-external-partners.md): User ID syncing between Xandr and its platform partners
+- [User ID Syncing with External Partners](user-id-syncing-with-external-partners.md): User ID syncing between Microsoft Advertising and its platform partners
 - [Create a Segment Pixel](create-a-segment-pixel.md)